StrikerXP/Testwork1/README.md

 categories; minimum specializations amount is 1, maximum up to 10;

-where 'team' is an array of objects represented by member of the team with name and specialization; minimal team size is 1, maximum up to 100; see template below
+where 'team' is an array of objects represented by member of the team with name and specialization; minimal team size is 1, maximum up to 100;

 the function should return the report object following the next template